Ronald Senior

-Brigadier Ronald Henry Senior, DSO1, TD (3 July 1904 – 2 March 1988) was a British Army officer who served with distinction during the Second World War.
+Brigadier Ronald Henry Senior, DSO1, TD (3 July 1904 – 2 March 1988) was a British Army officer who served with distinction in various campaigns throughout the Second World War.

 Military career

 Ronald Henry Senior was born in Chelsea, London, on 3 July 1904.
 He was the son Lawrence Henry Senior and his wife, Emmadonna Shuttleworth Holden.
 He received his initial education at Cheltenham College and was commissioned into a Territorial Army (TA) unit, the 24th (County of London) Battalion (The Queen's) of the London Regiment, in April 1924.
 Senior was promoted to major in December 1934.

 In the late 1930s the London Regiment was disbanded and Senior's battalion became the 7th (Southwark) Battalion of the Queen's Royal Regiment (West Surrey) and, in early 1938, he was made the second-in-command of the battalion.
 In 1939, the TA was ordered to be doubled in size, due to the possibility of another war with Germany, and Senior's battalion was split in two due to the number of new recruits joining up, his being designated the 1/7th and the new battalion the 2/7th.
 The Second World War broke out in September 1939.

 In April 1940 Senior, who was by now officer commanding D Company, was sent to France with his battalion to reinforce the British Expeditionary Force (BEF).
 As part of the 131st Infantry Brigade of the 44th (Home Counties) Division, the battalion was not to stay in France long as the Battle of France began just a few weeks later, which resulted in the BEF being almost surrounded by the superior German Wehrmacht forces and the BEF having to retreat to the port of Dunkirk, from where they were evacuated to England.
 For his services during the relatively brief campaign in France and Belgium, Senior was awarded the Distinguished Service Order (DSO) and was later mentioned in despatches.